-He has falsely assured Congress and the American people on many occasions that "[t]he border is secure."
+He has falsely assured Congress173 and the American people on many occasions that "[t]he border is secure."
 Here are just a few examples: In March 2021, he stated in a media interview that "The border is secure.
-The border is closed," even though the illegal alien encounters on the southern border had jumped from 78,000 in January 2021 to more than 101,000 in February to more than 173,000 in March.
-More than a year later, when illegal alien encounters exceeded 200,000 for five consecutive months, Secretary Mayorkas falsely asserted at the Aspen Security Forum, "Look, the border is secure."
-And as recently as November 15, 2022, before the House Committee on Homeland Security, he testified that yes, the border is secure.
+The border is closed,"174 even though the illegal alien encounters on the southern border had jumped from 78,000 in January 2021 to more than 101,000 in February to more than 173,000 in March.175 More than a year later, when illegal alien encounters exceeded 200,000 for five consecutive months, 176 Secretary Mayorkas falsely asserted at the Aspen Security Forum, "Look, the border is secure."177 And as recently as November 15, 2022, before the House Committee on Homeland Security, he testified that yes, the border is secure.178

 At the same hearing, FBI Director Christopher Wray immediately contradicted Secretary Mayorkas's secure border response with testimony that the FBI sees "significant criminal threats coming from south of the border....
-We see transnational criminal organizations that are sending their drugs here and that are using street gangs here to distribute it, and that contributes to the violent crime crisis here."
-Director Wray highlighted just one Phoenix interdiction example in which the FBI seized in one vehicle "enough fentanyl to kill the equivalent of the entire state of Pennsylvania."
-The Members of Congress and the American people simply do not believe Secretary Mayorkas when he testified in the same hearing that "we prioritize national security and public safety in our immigration enforcement efforts."
+We see transnational criminal organizations that are sending their drugs here and that are using street gangs here to distribute it, and that contributes to the violent crime crisis here."179 Director Wray highlighted just one Phoenix interdiction example in which the FBI seized in one vehicle "enough fentanyl to kill the equivalent of the entire state of Pennsylvania."180 The Members of Congress and the American people simply do not believe Secretary Mayorkas when he testified in the same hearing that "we prioritize national security and public safety in our immigration enforcement efforts."181 made his first public statements from the White House press room.183 He subsequently had the temerity to state in the November 2022 congressional hearing described above, no less to a Member of Congress who is a wife of a border patrol agent, that:

 Secretary Mayorkas lied when he testified to Congress that DHS had "operational control of the border" in April of 2022.
+182

-Secretary Mayorkas has also lied regarding his own CBP horse patrol officers in order to continue the false narrative that they whipped aliens illegally crossing the border-and he has publicly supported the wrongful investigation of those officers for an act he knew did not occur when he made his first public statements from the White House press room.
-He subsequently had the temerity to state in the November 2022 congressional hearing described above, no less to a Member of Congress who is a wife of a border patrol agent, that:
+Secretary Mayorkas has also lied regarding his own CBP horse patrol officers in order to continue the false narrative that they whipped aliens illegally crossing the border-and he has publicly supported the wrongful investigation of those officers for an act he knew did not occur when he

 Our heroic border patrol agents are indeed under intense pressure and indeed under intense challenge.
 We are very dedicated to providing them with resources and support that they need to fulfill their responsibilities and to ensure their wellness.
-That is a commitment that we have and it is an unwavering one and our highest priority.
+That is a commitment that we have and it is an unwavering one and our highest priority.184

 As discussed above, Secretary Mayorkas misrepresented to Congress and the public the facts pertaining to DHS's security screening of tens of thousands of Afghans brought directly to the U.S. after the Biden Administration's reckless withdrawal from Kabul.
-The DHS Inspector General subsequently found that the DHS admitted or paroled evacuees into the U.S. who were not adequately investigated and vetted.
+185 The DHS Inspector General subsequently found that the DHS admitted or paroled evacuees into the U.S. who were not adequately investigated and vetted.
+186

-Secretary Mayorkas has also deliberately withheld from release the annual ICE Enforcement and Removal Operations Report for FY 2021 to keep the American people in the dark about the true state of border security, including the effects of his intentional policy of not enforcing federal immigration law and not removing aliens who are illegally in the country.
-Instead, he had ICE include only limited enforcement information in its general annual ICE report, which showed that the 2021 enforcement figures dropped dramatically because of his policies.
+Secretary Mayorkas has also deliberately withheld from release187 the annual ICE Enforcement and Removal Operations Report for FY 2021 to keep the American people in the dark about the true state of border security, including the effects of his intentional policy of not enforcing federal immigration law and not removing aliens who are illegally in the country.
+Instead, he had ICE include only limited enforcement information in its general annual ICE report,188 which showed that the 2021 enforcement figures dropped dramatically189 because of his policies.